 So…..yeah….that’s a thing.
 If that’s not enough, it’s implicated that the Spirits organization is purposely making Kei and all the girls horny somehow, and when Kei starts to get too sexually aggressive, our Misato stand-in (Whose name is, of all things, MisaKO) has sex with him.

-That really is one of the biggest problems here; it could’ve worked as a hentai spoof of Eva.
-It actually could’ve been a pretty good hentai spoof of Eva, but the show takes itself so seriously you’d think it was actually striving to be the next Eva, and it just isn’t happening.
+That really is one of the biggest problems here.
+It could’ve worked as a hentai spoof of Eva.
+It actually could’ve been a pretty good hentai spoof of Eva, but the show takes itself so seriously you’d think it was actually striving to be the next Eva, and that just isn’t happening.

 It also seems like….maybe that was the intention seeing as how there are six other girls in Spirits, to make a nice good harem for Kei, but despite the fact that all of the girls are included in the end credits’ stillscreen, they….do….nothing.
 They’re there to gawk at Kei and might possibly be friends of Naoki, but that’s it.
 I don’t even think they get names.

 The only thing that can beat them is a mech called Devadasy, which Kei’s grandfather found 20 years ago.
 Why is Devadasy not affected by the nanomachines?
 I dunno.
-It has nanomachines of its own so, like Evas, it’s possible that Devadasy was made from the same kinds of materials as the enemy nanomachines.
+It has nanomachines of its own so, like how Evas are technically Angels, it’s possible that Devadasy was made from the same kinds of materials as the enemy nanomachines.
 Why these don’t melt the pilots I don’t know either.

 Nothing much of note happens for a good long while, and they jump all over the place from different points in time.
 At least in episode one they tried to explain these jumps by pointing out when one was taking place and to what time.
 In subsequent episodes, though, there are no cards or text to explain it.
 We just hop, hop, hop and hope we keep up, which I couldn’t half the time.

-Let’s get to the characters.
+Let’s discuss the characters.
 The only three you really need to worry about are Kei, Naoki and Amala.

 Like I stated in the plot, Kei randomly signs up for Spirits just because of the promise that he can skip school for it.
 Kei’s also a pervert even before he goes there, so there’s that.
 He’s not a Shinji clone, but he’s actually less enjoyable to watch.
 At least you can justify Shinji’s whining and moping to a degree.
 At least Shinji sometimes smiles, laughs and has comedic moments to break up his mopeyness.
 Kei is constantly either just being flippant, perverted, an attempted rapist and just an overall unpleasant guy.
 Even his VA is annoying.

-He treats his best childhood friend, Naoki, like crap and gets psychotic when piloting Devadasy.
-The big issue is that, if he is likable beforehand, it’s never shown.
+He treats his best childhood friend, Naoki, like crap and becomes psychotic when piloting Devadasy.
+If he is likable beforehand, it’s never shown.
 He spends so much of his screentime at Spirits, which means he’s always influenced by the drugs that are making him crazy and sex starved.
 The few scenes before Spirits have him slacking off and perving on a group of girls as well as perving on Naoki.
 That’s it.

 Naoki is…..meh.
 She’s the only prominent character that I can say doesn’t have an Eva counterpart.
 She’s a good friend to Kei, even if he treats her poorly, and obviously has a crush on him.
 There’s really not much to say about her besides that….Oh except she’s willing to forgive Kei for nearly raping her not even a day after it happened.
 Such a kind soul.